 He goes back to the days of his childhood, and then returns to the present and says:

 “I’d like to get away from earth awhile, and then come back to it and begin over.”

 The narrator remembers and desires for the freedom and joy he experienced as a child, swinging on birch trees, and wishes to return to that moment of his childhood.

 Function of Flashback

-The use of a flashback is to convey the reader’s information regarding the character’s background and give them an idea of the characters motives for doing certain things later in the story.
+The use of a flashback is to convey to the readers information regarding the character’s background, and give them an idea of the character’s motives for doing certain things later in the story.
 Therefore, a flashback in the story deepens inner conflict.
-It provides stimulus for the conflict, deepens the touching effects and allows the reader to sympathize even with the villain.
+It provides stimulus for the conflict, deepens the touching effects, and allows the reader to sympathize even with the villain.

 Another function of flashbacks in a narrative is to increase tension.
 A mere mention of a past event makes readers wish to know the secrets.
 So, he reads on to find out what the secret is, and how terrible it is that it provides the motivation for the conflict in the story.